Free Dragon Crochet Pattern: Amigurumi Dragon

 R14: SC in each ST around {36}

-R15: (SC in next 2 ST, 2 x DC in the next ST, 2 x TC in the next ST, 2 x DC in the next ST, SC in next ST) x 6 and FO leaving a long piece of yarn for sewing {54}
+R15: (SC in next 2 ST, 2 x DC in the next ST, 2 x TC in the next ST, 2 x DC in the next ST, SC in next ST) x 6 and FO leaving a long tail for sewing {54}

 Closing the wings:

-Step 1: thread your needle with the long piece of light green yarn you left for sewing
+Step 1: thread your needle with the attached yarn tail of green yarn you left for sewing

 Step 2: close the wings by sewing each side of the wing together as shown in the photos below (Pic W1 & W2) – pull your needle through each ST of R14 on the inside of the wing